 Whenever you need a break from the hectic pace of puzzle solving, classic mode is exactly what the name says: Snake in its purest form, without dots that explode in your face, teleport you all over the place, or anything fancy like that.
 It is however a very tweakable mode, that can be enjoyed with up to 4 people (or bots) at once, in a race to those delicious dots; or more likely, to see who’ll be the last snake standing.
 Screen wrapping can be turned on and off, along with power-ups and it’s even possible to choose how big an area you wish to play on, none of which you get to alter in puzzle mode, for obvious reasons.

-Those who enjoy blazing through levels as fast as possible are bound to appreciate that Snayke records the completion-time in all levels, and then shows that record the next time you play that level, which is kinda like the game saying “go faster and do better this time!”.
-Should you feel like showing off just how you solved that tricky puzzle level or a personal record in tricky maneuvering in classic mode, make sure you save those replays so you have proof of your accomplishments.
+Those who enjoy blazing through levels as fast as possible are bound to appreciate that Snayke records the completion time in all levels, and then shows that record the next time you play that level, which is kind of like the game saying “go faster and do better this time!”.
+Should you feel like showing off just how you solved that tricky puzzle level or a personal record in tricky manoeuvring in classic mode, make sure you save those replays so you have proof of your accomplishments.

 Last, but not least, the musical side of Snayke comes from Anton Riehl, who has previously composed scores for Star Wars: The Old Republic and Overgrowth, along with other games, short films and commercials.

-Snayke will be available on Desura for Windows, Mac and Linux on the 28th this month for $4.99 (with a 30% launch discount, ending October 1st).
-For more information, head on over to http://snayke.net, where the 20-level demo can be downloaded (note: only the full version has replay saving and the editor).
-Don’t forget to follow the developer on Twitter (@slime73), and let’s help him get his game on to Steam, eh?
-It’s Greenlight time!
+Snayke will be available on Desura on the 28th of this month for $4.99.
+For more information, head on over to http://snayke.net, from where the 20-level demo can be downloaded (note: only the full version has replay saving and the editor).